yuvrajsingh79/spring-aws-sns/README.md

 # spring-aws-sns
-Sample application to demonstrate the integration of AWS Simple Notification Services with Spring-boot
+Spring-boot application to demonstrate the integration of AWS Simple Notification Services with Spring-boot